Skip to main content

 • Swatches - Visual selection using colors or images.
 Best for color options, patterns, or materials where seeing is important.

-Text Input Options
+Text & Input Options

 • Text Input - Single-line text field.
 Best for short entries like names, initials, or short messages.

-• Paragraph Text Input - Multi-line text area.
+• Paragraph Text - Multi-line text area.
 Best for longer entries like custom messages, special instructions, or dedications.

 • Number - Numeric input only.
 Best for quantities, dimensions, or other number-based entries.